Weekend Baking Schedule via @therperfectloaf

 Weekend Baking Schedule via @theperfectloaf

 Our starter has been in the fridge for several days at this point (since last Saturday).
 Fermentation has continued, but it’s slowed due to the cold temperatures.
 Nonetheless, there will still be signs of fermentation (as seen above): some scattered bubbles and potentially a layer of thin liquid on the top that’s gathered.
 This liquid, sometimes called “hooch,” is a byproduct of fermentation and consists of alcohol.
-It’s not harmful, and I usually stir this down into the mixture during the first refreshment3.
+It’s not harmful, and I usually stir this down into the mixture during the first refreshment (you could also pour it off if you’d like).

 Evening: Remove Starter from Fridge